What Is Margin In Forex Trading?

 If the trader fails to meet the margin call, the broker may take action to protect their interests, such as liquidating some or all of the trader's open positions.
 This liquidation is known as a "stop out," and it helps ensure that the trader does not lose more money than they have in their account.

 Margin calls can occur en masse in market crashes, particularly in equities markets.
-However, due to diversified portfolios, sell-off risk can spread to other assets as brokers start liquidating positions, causing a decrease in the value of everything simultaneously.
+However, due to diversified portfolios, sell-off risk can spread to other assets as brokers start liquidating positions, causing a simultaneous decrease in the value of all assets.
 For this reason, simultaneous sell-off events are often called forced deleveraging, as they’re caused by trading using too much margin.

 What is a Stop-Out Level?